Wednesday, December 16, 2020

 Cute lady in a beautiful sari.

-Monika: Apart from the physical appearance, what else did you inherit from your mother as a woman?
-Did she have a chance to see you as a daughter?
+Monika: Apart from physical resemblance, what else did you inherit from your mother as a woman?
+Did she ever have the chance to see you as her daughter?

-Monika: How about your sister?
-Did she know about your feminine side?
+Monika: And how about your sister?
+Was she aware of your feminine side growing up?

 Ella: Oh yes she did know about my feminine side from the beginning.
 When I was very young, many times when they found me with their clothes they would lock me in the bathroom, naked for one hour or so.
 Later when I came up to her to say I was going to transition, she just said “That makes sense, and I will always love you.”
 All my family has been very supportive.

-Monika: In the book, you touch upon how the transition impacted your professional life.
+Monika: In the book, you mention how transition influenced your professional life.
 Do you remember your first job interview as a woman?

 Ella: I am very lucky to live in a country where transgender people are actually quite well accepted.
 Before I finished my paperwork, I looked like a woman but still had male papers.
 I saw it as embarrassment, but the people that gave me the job were quite OK with it, telling me to update my paperwork when all is over, which I did.